red-pencil/curriculum-vitae/index.md

 **Facial Thermal Feedback in Remotely Operated Applications**

-*Conference Publications*
+*Conference Publication*

 Facial thermoreception plays an important role in mediating surrounding ambient and direct feeling of temperature and touch, enhancing our subjective experience of presence.
-Such sensory modality has not been well explored in the field of Telepresence and Telexistence.
-We present *Ambient*, an enhanced experience of remote presence that consists of a fully facial thermal feedback system combined with the first person view of Telexistence systems.
+Such sensory modality has not been well explored in the field of telepresence and telexistence.
+We present *Ambient*, an enhanced experience of remote presence that consists of a fully facial thermal feedback system combined with the first person view of telexistence systems.
 Here, we present an overview of the design and implementation of Ambient, along with scenarios envisioned for social and intimate applications.